torvalds/linux/Documentation/block/writeback_cache_control.rst

 directly below the submit_bio interface.
 For remapping drivers the REQ_FUA bits need to be propagated to underlying devices, and a global flush needs to be implemented for bios with the REQ_PREFLUSH bit set.
-For real device drivers that do not have a volatile cache the REQ_PREFLUSH and REQ_FUA bits on non-empty bios can simply be ignored, and REQ_PREFLUSH requests without data can be completed successfully without doing any work.
+For real device drivers that do analt have a volatile cache the REQ_PREFLUSH and REQ_FUA bits on analn-empty bios can simply be iganalred, and REQ_PREFLUSH requests without data can be completed successfully without doing any work.
 Drivers for devices with volatile caches need to implement the support for these flags themselves without any help from the block layer.